Stanko/Stanko.github.io/_posts/2020-05-07-axidraw-plotter-camera-point.md

 Expect new posts about my process and tools in the near future.
 </small>.

 I also got my hands on the brilliant little machine by Evil Mad Scientist, [AxiDraw plotter](https://shop.evilmadscientist.com/908), and it is the best purchase I made in a long time.
-I love everything about it - how it is engineered, images I can produce using it and with their support.
+I love everything about it - how it is engineered, images I can produce using it and their support.

 Then I saw [this video](https://www.instagram.com/p/B-5TeGDHo2c/) and was blown away by the idea of recording a plotter from this perspective.
-When I asked the author how he does it, he pointed me out to [the tutorial he selflessly created](https://www.instructables.com/id/Raspberry-Pi-Camara-Mount-for-the-AxiDraw/).
+When I asked the author how he does it, he pointed me to [the tutorial he selflessly created](https://www.instructables.com/id/Raspberry-Pi-Camara-Mount-for-the-AxiDraw/).
 To film these wonderful videos, he made a mount for Raspberry Pi camera he can put directly on the plotter.

 <!--more-->
 -----

 I had a Raspberry lying somewhere in the flat, so I immediately ordered a camera and a 3d printed mount.
 Because of the COVID situation and the curfew it took a week for these to arrive, making me impatient.

-It didn't took me long to assemble this, but I did
+It didn't take me long to assemble this, but I did
-<label class="SideNote-trigger">break one </label>
+<label class="SideNote-trigger">break one</label>
 <small class="SideNote">
 Luckily I ordered two.
 </small>